ajgbarnes/level9/README.md

 * Snowball (V1)
 * Return to Eden (v2)

-It was intended to be ultra portable so rus on the command line for now (that will change to support graphics but allow a user to choose).
+It was intended to be ultra portable so runs on the command line for now (that will change to support graphics but allow a user to choose).

 Here is a recording of it running through a scripted input game showing [Level 9's Lords of Time](https://www.youtube.com/watch?v=epD8R3tzTPk).
 It currently works with ALL v1 Level 9 games for the BBC Micro and tested with a few from the Oric (.tap) and ZX Spectrum (.tzx).
 Others may work - I have not tried any C64 versions yet partly because I don't understand the D64 format yet (doesn't appear to preserve the binary in "raw" that can be read and interpreted)